Ministers raise inheritance tax threshold for farmers in climbdown after protests

 Farmers currently do not pay inheritance tax on agricultural and business assets which they pass on.

-Under Labour’s initial proposal, the full 100% relief was to be restricted to the first £1 million of property, so farmers would have faced a bill at an effective rate of up to 20% on anything above the threshold.
+Under Labour’s initial proposal, the full 100% relief was to be restricted to the first £1 million of property.

 The plans caused consternation among some Labour backbenchers, with Penrith and Solway MP Markus Campbell-Savours losing the party whip earlier this month for voting against them.